-“Up until their birth, my gorgeous twins Oscar and Rory had been doing just fine.
-But after they were delivered it was clear that something wasn’t right with Rory.
+“Until their birth, my gorgeous twins Oscar and Rory had been doing just fine.
+But after they were delivered, it was clear that something wasn’t right with Rory.
 His brain had been starved of oxygen.
-Our hearts were torn in two watching one baby thrive as the other struggled.
+Our hearts were torn in two, watching one baby thrive as the other struggled.
 What should’ve been one of the happiest and most amazing moments in our lives, turned into the most terrifying.

 Time was of the essence.
 Rory urgently needed treatment to help limit the damage caused.
 The nearest place that could carry out this specialist care was in Bristol.
 But we were in Swindon.
 How would we get him there in time?